 Students who withdraw from the program or university or change to another degree program not eligible for this scholarship will forfeit the scholarship.
 Should the scholarship be forfeited, students need not reimburse Walden for funds already disbursed to them.
 In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
 If a student is in a new semester and forfeited in the previous semester (due to internal lag time), the student will receive a revised bill for the prior semester, in which the scholarship was received.

-The cost of books and course materials are included in the tuition for some of Walden’s programs and specializations.
-However, scholarship recipients enrolling in Walden’s Ph.D. in Education program or Education Specialist (Ed.S.) in Educational Technology program are responsible for the cost of books and materials.
+The cost of books and course materials is included in the tuition for some of Walden’s programs and specializations.
+However, scholarship recipients enrolling in Walden’s Ph.D. in Education program are responsible for the cost of books and materials.
 Scholarship recipients enrolling in either the Ph.D. in Education program or the Doctor of Education (Ed.D.) program are also responsible for all associated residency costs.
 All recipients who enroll in a Walden program are responsible for the technology fee each term as well.
 Recipients are responsible for all other non-tuition costs including but not limited to residency travel and other university or program fees as applicable.

-Students may combine this scholarship with one of the tuition-reduction opportunities outlined on the Walden University website but may not combine this offer with any grant, scholarship, or tuition reduction that is associated with a specific start date.
+Students may not combine this offer with any grant, scholarship, partner tuition discount, or tuition reduction that is associated with a specific start date.

 This scholarship is not managed by Walden University’s Office of Financial Aid.
 Please call an enrollment advisor at 1-866-492-5336 for more information.